Topazoo/Motion-Tracking/README.md

 ```
 	device.read()
 ```
-Prompts the user to attach the device, pairs, and reads mouse movement data.
+Prompts the user to attach the device, pairs with the device, and reads mouse movement data.

 ###	Example:
 ```